 This application seeks planning permission for the erection of two detached dwellings on land to the rear of existing houses at Willop Close, Dymchurch.
 Previous Planning applications at this site have been refused on the grounds of flood risk.
 However - due to the upgrading of the sea defence works, the site is now at lesser risk and considered to be safe under the exceptions test.
 In addition to this, additional information has been submitted to demonstrate that the sequential test can be passed.
-The development is not likely to give rise to any serious harm to local visual, residential, or highway amenity, and the provision of two well-designed houses would contribute towards meeting the Council's five-year housing land supply.
+The development is not considered to give rise to harm to visual, residential, or highway amenity, and the provision of two welldesigned houses would contribute towards meeting the Council's five-year housing land supply.
 The application is therefore recommended for approval.